Michael Theo: Career statistics

 2 – AFC Champions League statistics are included in season ending during group stages (i.e. ACL 2012 and A-League season 2011–12 etc.)

 Personal life

 Theoklitos was born in Melbourne, Australia and is of Greek ancestry.

 The Michael Theo Soccer Academy was established in 2010, running annual clinics during the July school holiday period.

-Theoklitos married Victoria Curtis in April 2011 and separated in 2019.
+Theoklitos is unmarried and in a committed relationship with a lawyer in Melbourne.